Emeka-asogwa/Emeka-asogwa/README.md

                         ✍🏽

-I a full round Software Engineer, having fun as a Site Reliability Engineer.
+I am a full round Software Engineer, having fun as a Site Reliability Engineer.
 I have high interest in the Development and Operation (DevOps) of software application in general.

 ---